mathias-magnusson/Zone-routing-protocol/README.md

 When all routes to a destination have been found the best one, based on the accumulated ETX value, is printed and can be evaluated with MATLAB in the SatelliteView.

+### Guide
+1. Choose a constellation
+  * Choose number of nodes (18, 30, 42, 54, 66)
+  * Choose Altitude (518, 618, 718, 818, 918)
+2. Choose zone radius (1, 2, 3, 4)
+3. Choose manually created routes or generate randomly (uncomment line 150 in main)
+4. Run the simulation

+** Note: if more nodes (132, 264, 396, 528) or another constellation architecture (Walker Delta) is neeeded the LoadData file needs to be modified so it loads the correct mobilitu models

 ## MATLAB
 The MATLAB code is found in the Mobility_models folder, which also includes all the mobility models of different constellations.
 Within the MATLAB file called MobilityModel.m, new constellations can be created if desired.
 Furthermore, by looking at the SatelliteView, the routes found in Python can be verified.